Does it ever feel like as soon as one freight bottleneck crisis is over another immediately begins?

 What is causing shipping bottlenecks?

-Huge amounts of port work is mechanical these days.
-But even with so much technology, we still heavily rely on the human workforce at ports.
+Huge amounts of port work are mechanical these days.
+But even with so much logistics technology, we still heavily rely on the human workforce at ports.

-This was made clear during Covid-19, when workers were in lockdown in ports across the world causing a trade to slow.
+This was made clear during Covid-19 when workers were in lockdown in ports across the world causing trade to slow.
 A Covid-19 outbreak at Yantian terminal near Shenzhen, and the subsequent shutdown of the port, created a bottleneck lasting for weeks.

 Covid-19 isn’t the only time workforce disruptions have caused bottlenecks, strikes can also impact port operations.
 In 2014, a port strike in Chile caused an estimated loss of $200 million in fruit exports that all perished waiting to be shipped – the total cost of the strike reached over $500 million.